 – Due to the low birth rates in continental Europe for the past few years, there is a shortage of students to fill their college places and so there is an opportunity for Irish students to attend universities that are highly ranked internationally.

 – In some countries, it can be cheaper to study abroad than in Ireland.
 For example, in Sweden and Denmark there are no tuition fees, whereas in other countries such as Germany there is only a semester fee ranging between €200-€300 to be paid twice a year.
-As well as college costs, living costs can also be less expensive than Dublin or Cork.
+As well as college costs, living costs can also be less expensive than some Irish options such as Dublin or Cork.

 – Most EU countries work on the idea that everyone has a right to third-level education without being selected by grades or points.
 For example, in Holland, universities are prohibited by the state from choosing students based on grades.
 Across the rest of Europe, grade requirements are lower than Ireland and some courses, such as psychology, may include an interview or exam.